Meet the Staff

 James Dekle is a native of Statesboro, Georgia.
 Dekle came to the Black Cultural Center from Atlanta, Georgia, where he served as Choral Director for the Dekalb Early College Academy and the Atlanta Music Project, a 501(c) 3 non-profit organization that provides intense music education for underserved youth.
 James Dekle received a Bachelor of Science degree in Music Education from Florida Agricultural and Mechanical University in Tallahassee, FL, and a Master of Music Education degree from Winthrop University in Rock Hill, SC.
 [Read more]

-Programs and Facilities Manager
+Programs and Facilities Manager, and Curator

 Ula Gabrielle Gaha is the Purdue University Black Cultural Center Librarian.
 She completed her Bachelor of Arts degree in English literature at Augusta State University (Now Augusta University) in Georgia.
 She minored in Women's and Gender Studies, which began her on the path of pursuing research through the lenses of feminist thought and thory.
 Her research interests include African American literature, literature of the American South, Black Feminist Thought, and William Faulkner scholarship.